 Is there a secret to driving growth today?

 The call for growth is so widespread it can seem wallpaper.
 Yet, according to our research, people are re-appraising company growth agendas.
 They are seeking more meaning than profit alone, and finding fresh ways to grow by motivating customers rather than just cost-cutting.
-To meet this growth ambition, the most successful Growth Drivers are changing their organisational and leadership capabilities.
-It’s a new Growth Code, challenging to implement, but essential nonetheless.
+To meet this growth ambition, the most successful companies are changing their organisational and leadership capabilities.
+It’s a new growth code, challenging to implement, but essential nonetheless.

-BRAND LEARNING has led a Growth Drivers Study of what the most successful companies do in practice.
-We’ve interviewed over 900 people, from more than 90 companies, across 42 countries and across industries.
-Steered by an advisory board chaired by Niall FitzGerald, former Chairman of Unilever, and working with partners The Marketing Academy, The Conference Board, The Marketing Society, Econsultancy, Marketing Week and The MMA, we’ve gained insights from Chairmen and CEOs as well as marketing, HR and sales specialists.
+BRAND LEARNING led research into what the most successful companies do in practice.
+We interviewed over 900 people, from more than 90 companies, across 42 countries and across industries.
+Steered by an advisory board chaired by Niall FitzGerald, former Chairman of Unilever, and working with partners The Marketing Academy, The Conference Board, The Marketing Society, Econsultancy, Marketing Week and The MMA, we gained insights from Chairmen and CEOs as well as marketing, HR and sales specialists.

 Everyone acknowledges that growth is important.
 Financially, commercially, culturally.
 But, to change their behaviour, people need more than targets.
 They need the company growth ambition to be motivating personally (connected to their own opportunities), to be meaningful (connected to company/personal purpose), and to have integrity (commercially robust, not socially or ethically damaging).